Quick Answer: Is This Normal?

 Q: My baby’s stork bite turns darker when she cries.
 Is this dangerous?

-A: Not at all!
-This is completely normal.
+A: Not at all.
+This is expected behaviour for stork bites.
 When babies cry, strain during potty, or get warm, blood flow increases and makes the mark more visible temporarily.
 It will fade back to its usual color once baby calms down.

 Q: Will the stork bite on my baby’s neck go away?